Ben-USC/CSCI-653/README.md

-# Parallel Computing for Machine Learning
+# Topic: Parallel Computing for Machine Learning
 ### Machine learning, in general, is a statiscal approach to identify latent governing patterns in large datasets and make new discoveries with the uncovered patterns.
 However, the Internet today produces vast amount of data every second, and processing such enormous data with machine learning in real time is beyond the capibility of any single CPU human has created.
 ### One way to address the above issue is to utilize high performance distributed computing technique.
 Based on the idea of divide & conquer, if we can break the standard machine learning problem into smaller and more manageable independent jobs, we will be able to complete the task quickly in a parallel fasion.